WavelessHub/Pong/README.md

 # Pong
-Pong game developed by me!
+A pong clone developed by me!